unknownbrackets/tomatotrans/notes/MENUS.md

 Format: POINTERLIST PointerLoc Stride MaxLen Count

-This is essentially for a list of FIXEDPOINTER that are evenly spaced and have the same length.
+This is essentially for a list of DYNPOINTER that are evenly spaced.

 ### BLOCKSTART